run-llama/llama_deploy/examples/message-queue-integrations/rabbitmq/kubernetes/README.md

 kubectl apply -f kubernetes/ingress_services
 ```

-To view the status of the services and pods
+To view the status of the services and pods, use the follwoing command:

 ```sh
 kubectl -n llama-deploy-demo get pods
 ```

-A successful launch should yield something like this
+A successful launch should yield something like this:

 ```sh
 NAME                                   READY   STATUS    RESTARTS   AGE